-Mail to: PO Box 30713 Tampa FL 33630-3713

-Month

-Day

-Year

-1. Please tell us about the Deceased

-Name:

-First Middle Initial last

-Date of Death: (Contract Numbe r:

-Ma onth Day Year

-Cause of Death: □ Natural □ Accident □ Homicide □ Suicide 🗆 Unknown □ Othe r

-Please atta ch copies of poli ice and corone r's report and any relevant r news arti cles.

-2. Please tell us about the ^ ł

-Name: Sex: □ Male Female

-Mailing Home Phone No: ()

-Address: Street Apartment No.

-Busin ess Phone No: ()

-City State Zip

-Beneficiary Social Security or

-Taxpayer Identific ation Number: Date of Birth: /

-Check only if statement below applies:

-□ I have been notified by the Internal Revenue Service that I am subject to back-up withholding as a result of failure to report all interest or dividends.

-In what capacity are you making this claim? □ Beneficiary Executor Trustee □ Assignee Other Relationship to the Deceased: □ Spouse □ Child □ Grandchild □ Parent □ Other

-3. Settlement Option

-If you are a surviving spouse and a sole primary beneficiary of an individual tax-deferred annuity, please check one:

-- I want to continue the annuity contract(s) and defer taxes.
-Please continue the contract(s) in my name. - □ I do not wish to take advantage of the special spousal tax deferral option.
-I recognize that income taxes may be payable, and taxes may be withheld on some or all of the funds I receive.

-4. Beneficiary's Signature

-I have read and understand the Fraud Statement that is applicable to the state in which I reside.
+Claim Form

+Please type or print legibly

+Please return this Claim Form together with a certified copy of the death certificate and any other documentation required to: New York Life Ins. & Annuity Corp.
+AARP Lifetime Income Program/Claims Serv.
+PO Box 30713, Tampa, FL 33630-3713 Please list all annuity contract numbers for your claim.
+Please tell us about the Deceased.
+State of Residence at Time of Death Name Middle Initial First Last Date of Death Date of Birth Cause of Death: Month Day Year Month □ Natural ☐ Suicide □ Accident □ Unknown ☐ Homicide ☐ Other Place of Birth State Country Please attach copies of police and coroner's report and any relevant news articles.
+Please tell us about the Beneficiary Name: Sex: ☐ Male ☐ Female Mailing Home Phone No: Address: Street Apartment No. Business Phone No: City State Zip Beneficiary Social Security or Taxpaver Identification Number Date of Birth I have not been notified by the Internal Revenue Service that I am subject to back-up withholding as a result of failure to report all interest or dividends, or I am exempt.
+Cross out this statement if you have been notified.
+In what capacity are you making this claim? ☐ Beneficiary □ Executor ☐ Trustee Assignee □ Other Relationship to the Deceased: □ Spouse ☐ Child ☐ Grandchild Parent ☐ Other Beneficiary Signature I certify that the Social Security or Taxpayer Identification Number and Back-up Withholding status information in Section 3 are correct.
+I certify that I am a U.S. person, including a U.S. resident alien (non-US persons must complete form W8-BEN).
+In addition, I have read and understand the Fraud Statement that is applicable to the state in which I reside.
 New York Residents: Any person who knowingly and with intent to defraud any insurance company or other person files an application for insurance or statement of claim containing any materially false information, or conceals for the purpose of misleading, information concerning any fact material thereto, commits a fraudulent insurance act, which is a crime, and shall also be subject to a civil penalty not to exceed five thousand dollars and the stated value of the claim for each such violation.

-- I certify, under penalty of perjury, that the Social Security or Taxpayer Identification Number and Back-up Withholding status information in Section 2 are correct.
-I also certify that I am a U.S. person, including a U.S. resident alien (a non-US person must complete form W8-BEN). - The Internal Revenue Service does not require your consent to any provision of this document other than the certifications required to avoid back-up withholding.

-Signature
+Signature Date

-^{}This Claim Form may have been sent before New York Life Insurance and Annuity Corporation (NYLIAC) has determined whether any annuity contract was in force at the time of death, and to whom the proceeds may be payable.
-NYLIAC retains the right to make such determination.
+Department of the Treasury Internal Revenue Service

+Your signature ▶

+Withholding Certificate for Pension or Annuity Payments

+OMB No. 1545-0074

+pages 3 and 4.
+Your previously filed Form W-4P will remain in effect if you do not file a Form W-4P for 2011.

+What do I need to do?
+Complete lines A through G of the Personal